 Children develop their skills of observation, prediction, investigation and discussion which come in useful not only in science but in subjects like history, geography and computing.

-Children will experience using materials to build, explore plants and how they grow, look at how animals and humans look and change.
-They will engage in water and sand play to aid their understanding of scientific aspects.
-Teachers will also make sure scientific vocabulary is displayed when engaging in a science activity.
-When asked about their topics, reception children said they enjoyed learning about animals and going on hunts around the school for wildlife.
+Children will experience using materials to build, exploring plants and how they grow, investigating how animals and humans look and change.
+They will engage in water and sand play to aid their understanding of scientific aspects and explore concepts such as light, magnetism and physical changes to food.

-Lessons are planned using a progression of activities developed from Collins Connect, Hamilton Trust and Twinkl science planning to create a bespoke science curriculum.
-This works within our school because it shows progression through Year 1 and 2 and allows ambitious and exploratory learning.
+Teachers plan lessons using their own professional judgements alongside a progression of activities developed from Collins Connect, Hamilton Trust and Twinkl science planning to create a creative and bespoke science curriculum.
+This works within our school because it shows clear progression and allows ambitious and exploratory learning.
 To engage more scientific enquiry, teachers are able to plan investigations that challenge the children’s thinking and understanding.

 Science Week is planned during the school year allowing children to use their enquiry skills to explore an area of science, that we link to other areas of the curriculum through a key text or idea.